MrsBlooGhost/launch_school/LS180-181/02_schema_data_sql/exercises.md

 > c.
 Open up the file and look at its contents.
 What does the first line do?

-a.
 This file contains SQL statements.
 The statements drop a "films" table, if it exists, then creates a new table, and inserts 3 rows of data into it.

 ```sql
 NOTICE:  table "films" does not exist, skipping